pysit/pysit/docs/development.rst

    `develop` branch of the main PySIT repository.

 6) Comments may be given.
-Address them locally and push them to your repository on BitBucket.
+Address them locally and push them to your repository on GitHub.
 The pull request will update automatically.

 7) Once the pull request is accepted and merged, you may close your branch.